RebeccaF11/Python/README.md

 # python
-Collection of projects when learning Python
+This is a group of programs that I am writing while learning python.
+This reprosetery might become a bit random.